archer96/archerTarget.js/README.md

 Well, my name is Andre Meyering, I'm 16 years old and come from Germany.
 Of course some of my hobbies are archery and and programming.
 I love archery and currently I am learning JavaScript heavily because m javascript knowledge isn't that large.

 ### About the script
 jArcherTarget is a simple [jQuery](http://jquery.com) plugin and it's really easy to use.
-It was created for use in [Archer'sTargetFriend](http://archery.andremeyering.de) but can be used on website, too.
+It was created for use in [Archer'sTargetFriend](http://archery.andremeyering.de) but can be used on websites, too.

 ##License